-- Use a new technology (new to you) this week to assess student learning. - Reflect in your journal on the types of technology you have used this semester.
+- Use a new technology this week and assess student learning. - \Reflect in your journal on the use of the types of technology you have used this semester.
 Which ones seemed to be the most engaging and effective for student learning?
 Which ones were problematic or less effective?